tsightler/ring-mqtt/README.md

 For more details please check the [Two Factor Auth](https://github.com/dgreif/ring/wiki/Two-Factor-Auth) documentation from the ring client API.

 ### ***Important Note regarding expiring refresh tokens***
 Refresh tokens do expire and this can cause issues during restarts since you may have to manually acquire a new token.
-Starting with version 3.2.0 of this script updated refresh tokens are automatically stored in a persistent manner where possible.
-The exact nature of how these updated tokens are stored vary slightly based on installation type as described below:
+Starting with version 3.2.0 of this script, updated refresh tokens are automatically stored in a persistent manner where possible.
+The exact nature of how these updated tokens are stored varies slightly based on installation type as described below:

 **Standard Installation:** The script will attempt to automatically write new tokens to the config.json file.
-Note that this means the script must be running under an account which has permissions to this file
+Note that this means the script must be running under an account which has permissions to this file/directory.

 **Docker Installation:** The script will attempt to store refresh tokens in /data/ring-state.json.
-Note that for these to be persistent accross restarts you must provide a bind mount to this path during docker run stage as descibed in the Docker installtion section.
+Note that for this file to be persistent accross restarts you must provide a bind mount to this path during the docker run stage as descibed in the Docker installation section.
 If /data/ring-state.json doesn't exist during startup, or if the system fails to authenticate using this token, it will fall back to using the RINGTOKEN envrionment variable, if defined.

 **Home Assistant Add-on:** The script will store refresh tokens in /data/ring-state.json.
 If /data/ring-state.json doesn't exist during startup, or if the system fails to authenticate using this token, it will fall back to using the ring_token value defined in the configuration.
 If no tokens are available, or if all tokens fail to authenticate, it will start the web service and allow you to generate a new token.
 Note that it is no longer required to manually copy/paste the token into the config file in this case, once you generate the token via the web UI it will save the token in /data/ring-state.json and automatically attempt to connect using this new token.
 The ring_token value can stay completely blank in this case, however, if you prefer to manually create a token without using the Web UI, it is still possible to set this value in the config, but it is no longer required.